DataCanvasIO/expretau/README.md

 | Map          | object           | java.util.Map          |
 | Object       | object           | java.lang.Object       |

-For JSON Schema of type `array`, the final type is decided as in the following table.
+For JSON Schema of type `array`, the final type is determined as in the following table.

 | Value of `additionalItems` | Value of `items.type` | Type Name            |
 | :------------------------- | :-------------------- | :------------------- |